G-Shock: Multi-Band 6

 Watches tune to the 77.5 kHz low frequency time signal radio station DCF77 at Mainflingen.

-Guinness World Record title
+Guinness World Record

-On December 12, 2017, the G-Shock earned the Guinness World Record for the heaviest vehicle to drive over a watch.
+On 12 December 2017, the G-Shock earned the Guinness World Record for the heaviest vehicle to drive over a watch.
 The officials from Guinness World Record drove a 24.97-tonne truck over the Casio G-Shock DW5600E-1.
 The G-Shock is the first watch by any company being able to withstand the challenge.

 List of models

 Master of G

 The Master of G series is the speciality line of G-shocks which were used to introduce new features that would eventually make their way to the standard production models.
 The lineup consists of: